hsuonsivu/hsupublic/3d-models/README.md

 A frame to scan film strips in a flat bed scanner, for both negatives and positives.
 This is designed for Epson Perfection V850 Pro, so it has Epson's positioning knobs.
-The positioning knobs are detachable, as with them the frame is too wide for A4 pocket.
-To store the frame turn the epson bits upside down and towards film strips to avoid losing them.
+The positioning knobs can be turned over the frame as with them the frame is too wide for A4 pocket.

 I am using vuescan to scan the film strips.